wright-group/WrightTools/paper/paper.md

 # Acknowledgements

-The development of `WrightTools` has been supported by the Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under award DE--FG02--09ER46664 and by the National Science Foundation Division of Chemistry under Grant No. CHE--1709060.
+The development of `WrightTools` has been supported by by the National Science Foundation Division of Chemistry under Grant No. CHE--1709060.
 D.J.M acknowledges support from the Link Foundation.

 # References